GeneSUN/wifi_score_v4/Hourly_Score/Real-Time Wi-Fi Score Challenge.md

 At :10 and :40, assume all three datasets have produced at least one batch of new data and run the scoring job.

-❌ not truly real-time
+❌ not truly real-time <br>
-❌ If any source is delayed, the whole pipeline blocks ❌ Backfilling becomes extremely complicated
+❌ If any source is delayed, the whole pipeline blocks <br>
+❌ Backfilling becomes extremely complicated <br>

 2. Base the scoring window on the latest timestamps inside the dataframes